ChloeXue00/TME290_ha1b/format/README.md

 ### Vim

-To integrate the formatting rules into Vim, please install `clang-format` and [vim-clang-format](https://github.com/rhysd/vim-clang-format) and add the following into your `.vimrc`:
+To integrate the formatting rules into Vim, please install `clang-format` (into the system, as exemplified above) and [vim-clang-format](https://github.com/rhysd/vim-clang-format) and add the following into your `.vimrc`:
 ```